-Preliminary Proposed Reconciliation Statement to the Department of Records and the Rate Board on or about February 23, 2023.
-Discovery, public input and technical hearings ensued during the period from February to April of 2023.
-A Joint Petition for Settlement (the "Joint Petition") was entered into by the Water Department and Public Advocate on April 18, 2023, memorializing a compromise that was reached as to the main issue in controversy: the average number of TAP participants projected for the period beginning September 1, 2023.
-The Hearing Officer recommended the approval of the Joint Petition on May 8, 2023.
-The Rate Board delivered its decision on June 21, 2023, finding the rates and charges proposed in the Joint Petition to be just and reasonable and authorized TAP-R revenue increases of approximately \$2.13 million for the TAP-R rate period from September 1, 2023 to August 31, 2024.
-Taking into account the Rate Board's decision in the 2023 Rate Proceeding and the 2023 annual TAP-R adjustment proceeding, the overall approved increases amount to \$172.5 million over Fiscal Years 2024 and 2025.
+The Water Department commenced its 2024 annual rate adjustment proceeding (the "2024 Annual TAP-R Adjustment Proceeding") by filing an Advance Notice of the proposed adjustments to rates and charges and a Preliminary Proposed Reconciliation Statement with the Rate Board and City Council on February 28, 2024.
+The Water Department submitted its formal notice of the proposed adjustments to rates and charges and Final Preliminary Proposed Reconciliation Statement to the Department of Records and the Rate Board on or about April 1, 2024.
+Discovery, public input and technical hearings ensued during the period from March to May of 2024.
+A Joint Petition for Settlement (the "Joint Petition") was entered into by the Water Department and Public Advocate on May 20, 2024, memorializing a compromise that was reached as to the main issue in controversy: the increasing average number of TAP participants and TAP discounts projected for the period beginning September 1, 2024 due to facilitated enrollments related to data sharing between the Water Department and other City agencies.
+The Hearing Officer recommended the approval of the Joint Petition on May 29, 2024.
+The Rate Board delivered its decision on June 26, 2024, finding the rates and charges proposed in the Joint Petition to be just and reasonable and authorized TAP-R revenue requirement of approximately \$38.8 million for the TAP-R rate period from September 1, 2024 to August 31, 2025.
+Taking into account the Rate Board's decision in the 2023 Rate Proceeding and the 2024 Annual TAP-R Adjustment Proceeding, the estimated overall approved revenue increases amount to \$83.4 million for Fiscal Year 2025 or an increase of approximately 11.9% in Fiscal Year 2025.
+See the following tables under the heading "- The History of Rate Adjustments" and Table 13 -Typical Residential Monthly Water and Sewer and Stormwater Rate Charges.
+Considering both the Rate Board's decision in the 2023 Rate Proceeding and the 2024 Annual TAP-R Adjustment Proceeding, a typical residential customer's bill is estimated to increase approximately 12.3%, 8.1% is associated with the previously approved base rates for Fiscal Year 2025 under the 2023 Rate Proceeding and 4.3% is associated with the proposed TAP-R rates in the 2024 Annual TAP-R Adjustment Proceeding.